 Ray Wiggs (b 1957) is an American artist/painter, living and working in Provincetown, Massachusetts.
 Wiggs attended L’Accademia Belle Arti in Perugia, Italy where he obtained a classical training.
 He is a confident artist who enjoys stretching his limits and employing his talents to a variety of subjects ranging from the figure, to the marine-scape and landscape.

 Working in oils, his palette is alluring and ranges from moody darks to sensuously saturated reds, yellows and blues.
-He builds his paints up in multiple layers which imbue the picture plane with considerable depth and allure.
+He builds his paints up in multiple layers and glazes to achieve a richness of tone.
+At times his work has a narrative context, while at other times the artist focuses on subjects which hold his aesthetic attention.
 His compositional skills are highly refined, and balanced, reflecting a mature artist who relies on solid structure and one who is in full command of his skill.